Systemic Nickel Allergy Syndrome Is Real. This Is What It Looked Like for Me.

 You can see the red square of irritation where the nickel sample was.

-I also broke down exactly how I grocery shop with a low-nickel diet, because no one tells you how much stuff secretly has nickel.
-It’s wild. 👉 How I Grocery Shop on a Low-Nickel Diet
+I also broke down exactly how I grocery shop with a low-nickel diet, because no one tells you how much stuff secretly has nickel: How I Grocery Shop on a Low-Nickel Diet

-Dietary Nickel: Nickel can be found in various foods, including nuts, seeds, legumes, and whole grains.
-Managing dietary intake involves avoiding high-nickel foods and focusing on safer alternatives.
+• Dietary Nickel: Nickel naturally occurs in certain foods, including nuts, seeds, legumes, and whole grains, though tolerance can vary widely from person to person.
 For example, I have found that opting for white rice, organic dairy, and meats like chicken and beef helps manage my symptoms.
-I also pay close attention to food labels and ingredients to avoid hidden sources of nickel.
+What worked for me may not apply universally.

-Recipe Modifications: Adapting recipes to fit a low-nickel diet can be challenging and rewarding.
-For instance, I modify recipes to avoid high-nickel ingredients, such as using regular unbleached flour instead of whole wheat or substituting high-nickel nuts with safe alternatives like peanuts.
+• Recipe Modifications: I modify recipes to avoid high-nickel ingredients, such as using regular unbleached flour instead of whole wheat or substituting high-nickel nuts with safe alternatives like peanuts.

 Nickel can be present in various everyday items, making it crucial to avoid hidden sources.
 Here's how I manage these exposures: